farahriz/vue-hackernews/README.md

 Any issues encountered or notable points I learn while playing around with this will be added into this README as a reference.

 ### Chapter 2
 If you are also following along with the book, you will find chapter 2 to be full of frustrating errors.
-Please checkout out the [errata](https://manning-content.s3.amazonaws.com/download/b/921f670-42b2-4adb-ab94-70efb8bbf428/Yerburgh_Testingue.jsApplications_Err1.html) to pin your package versions.
+Please check out the [errata](https://manning-content.s3.amazonaws.com/download/b/921f670-42b2-4adb-ab94-70efb8bbf428/Yerburgh_Testingue.jsApplications_Err1.html) to pin your package versions.

 Even despite pinning package versions, an import error may occur in chapter 2 as babel fails to transpile.
 Try adding the following to your package.json to resolve the issue.
 It worked for me.